 It’s as safe as anywhere but with anything you should exercise caution.
-The road can be challenging at times as there are many testing turns, one lane roads and of course other vehicles which makes it imperative to exercise cautionand to give yourself ample time to enjoy this activity.

-Updated copy

-It’s as safe as anywhere but with anything you should exercise caution.
 The road can be challenging at times as there are many testing turns, one lane roads and of course other vehicles.
 Make sure you give yourself ample time to enjoy this activity.